Pentalimbed/pentalimbed.github.io/_posts/2024-12-03-tool-chord-voicing.md

 6. No adjacent tones are more than an octave apart.
 7. Ultimately, it all depends on the context.

-I am sure these are the gist of Blättler's idea.
+I believe these are the gist of Blättler's idea.
 For more detailed and nuanced description with examples, please refer to the original paper.

 # The Tool